-Provision for new residential and holiday home development on land adjacent to Borlase Avenue and to the rear of existing residential development on the north side of the State Highway has been subject to the development of an approved reticulated wastewater system.
+Provision for new residential development on land adjacent to Borlase Avenue and to the rear of existing residential development on the north side of the State Highway has been subject to the development of an approved reticulated wastewater system.
 With this, a slightly higher density than some other parts of the township is expected to occur while maintaining the existing character of the area.
 Future residential demand is expected to be satisfied from within these residential areas.

-Major Projects Planned for St Arnaud between 2012/2013 to 2021/2022
+Major Projects Planned for St Arnaud between 2012/2013 to 2021/2022 (provided for in the Draft Long Term Plan)